 - Use a hydrating serum daily to help with dry skin.

-- Incorporate gentle polishing into your routine as needed.
+- Incorporate gentle exfoliation into your routine as needed.

 - Balance is key; avoid using strong products excessively, which may cause sensitivity.